specklesystems/speckle-docs-OLD/user/manager.md

 ## Installing Connectors

-The Manager also shows you the currently available connectors and allows you to install or remove connectors from your machine.
+The Speckle Manager also shows you the currently available connectors and allows you to install or remove connectors from your machine.
 Head into the "Connectors" menu to see what connectors you have installed and which are available to download.
 You'll also be able to check which version of each connector you have and update a connector as new versions are released.

 ![manager-connectors](https://user-images.githubusercontent.com/7717434/106609134-2b6f2400-655d-11eb-8d2a-1730115e3bc7.gif)

 ### Updating Connectors

-You will receive a notification in Manager when updates for your installed connectors are available.
+You will receive a notification in Speckle Manager when updates for your installed connectors are available.
 You can then update them from the Connectors page.

 ### Uninstalling Connectors

-Just head over the Connectors page in Manager and click **Remove**.
+Just head over the Connectors page in Speckle Manager and click **Remove**.

 ## Advanced Settings

-You can access the Settings page by clicking the ⚙ icon on the top right of the Manager window.
+You can access the Settings page by clicking the ⚙ icon on the top right of the Speckle Manager window.
 ![image](https://user-images.githubusercontent.com/2679513/112290969-a1535a00-8c87-11eb-82f8-8e3a4b630e7c.png)

-From here you'll be able to do various things such as clearing your local cache, resetting Manager, allowing beta versions etc.
+From here you'll be able to do various things such as clearing your local cache, resetting Speckle Manager, allowing beta versions etc.

 ![image](https://user-images.githubusercontent.com/2679513/112291184-cc3dae00-8c87-11eb-9c02-693108f499fb.png)

 ## Troubleshooting

-Having issues with Manager?
+Having issues with Speckle Manager?
 Send us a message on the [forum](https://speckle.community)!
 You can help us troubleshoot your issues by doing the following:

-- open the settings page
+- Open the settings page
-- click on **Open Dev Tools**, a new window will open
+- Click on **Open Dev Tools**, a new window will open
-- try reproducing you issue and if you see any text in the Dev Tools send us a screenshot
+- Try reproducing you issue and if you see any text in the Dev Tools send us a screenshot
-- if you include your `SUUID` in any bug report, that will help us identify what's going on!
+- If you include your `SUUID` in any bug report, that will help us identify what's going on!

 ## License

-Manager is free to use and will always be.
+Speckle Manager is free to use and will always be.
 To use it you need to agree to its [End User License Agreement](https://speckle.systems/eula/).